instructlab/community/README.md

 # Welcome to the InstructLab Community repository🔬

-The mission of the InstructLab (Large-scale Alignment for chatBots) project is to leverage innovative techniques that overcome challenges in Large Language Model (LLM) training.
+The mission of the InstructLab (**L**arge-scale **A**lignment for chat**B**ots) project is to leverage innovative techniques that overcome challenges in Large Language Model (LLM) training.
 InstructLab uses a taxonomy based curation process, along with synthetic data generation, that allows the open source community to submit contributions to existing LLMs in an accessible way.

 This repository shares InstructLab's activity and collaboration details across the community.
 The most current information is included throughout this repository.
 Contributing issues/pull requests are more than welcome to help us maintain this information.